tattooprojects/htmltoacf/README.md

 `htmltoacf -u http://localhost/ -p "Home Page"`

+Optionally, you can provide a parent ID for a wrapper element for the content you want to scrape.
+I use Sveltekit, and I don't want text elements from my nav or footer elements, so I wrap my <slot></slot> tag in a div with an ID that I pass in to get page specific content.
+The command looks like this:

+`htmltoacf -u http://localhost/ -p "Home Page" -i "page-content"`

 You can also run the help command in your terminal to see usage instructions:

 `htmltoacf --help`